Logo of PDX Benefits featuring stylized figures and company name, representing employee benefits and tax savings strategies.

 Founder, PDX Benefits

-James Russell is a licensed employee-benefits consultant based in Portland, Oregon, and the founder of PDX Benefits LLC, an independent brokerage serving small and mid-sized employers across Oregon, Washington, California, and Michigan since 2023.
+James Russell is a licensed employee-benefits consultant based in Portland, Oregon, and the founder of PDX Benefits LLC, an independent brokerage serving employers across Oregon, Washington, California, Michigan, and Arizona since 2023.

 • National Producer Number (NPN): 20759495